armadillu/ofxRemoteUI/README.md

 ## Features

 * Edit & Track variables remotely through UDP/OSC (bool, int, float, string, Enum, ofColor).
-* Native OSX interface.
+* Client provieds a native OSX interface.
-* Alternative mutliplatform client built on top of ofxUI (with less features for now)
+* Alternative mutliplatform (iOS/win) client built on top of ofxUI (with less features for now)
 * Allows to save/load your variable states across app launches.
 * MIDI and Joystick controller bindings.
 Bind any parameter to any MIDI controller knob/slider or HID Joystick.
 * Parameter values are saved in your app's data folder, in xml format.
 * Allows creation/deletion of Presets, variable states that you can switch from and to quickly.
+* Presets can be created globally ()saving all paramater values), or for indiviual params inside a groups.
 * Easily create Parameter Groups, and access them through keyboard shortcuts from the OSX Client.
 * Colorize your variables to visually group them in the OSX client.
 * Realtime Filter your params by name to find things quickly.
 * Automatic discovery of servers in the network; easily control multiple apps from one Client interface.
-* Press "tab" on server app to see your params on screen, allows you to do clientless edits.
+* Press "tab" on server app to see your params inside your app, allows you to do clientless edits.
 * Event notifications in both OSX client (through growl) and on your OF app.
 * Restore parameters to the "previous launch" state or to the default values.
 * ofxRemoteUI Can be used outside OF in any C++ project, and in Processing thx to [@kritzikratzi](http://github.com/kirtzikratzi)